-Complete and submit an online LVN application during application period (September 11th - November 6, 2014).
-Applications will not be accepted after November 6, 2014.
-You may access the application form, beginning September 11, 2014, @ www.alvincollege.edu/LVN.
 Attend a Vocational Nursing applicant meeting.
-The meetings will be held on 6 dates from mid-September through early November 2014.
 Check the VN website for meeting location, dates, and times.
 The last meeting is conducted on the application deadline date.
 All required application documents should be turned in at an applicant meeting.
-CHILDREN ARE NOT ALLOWED TO ATTEND.
+CHILDREN ARE NOT

+ALLOWED TO ATTEND.